-In Measure What Matters, Doerr provides the following example.
-Imagine one of your team OKRs is to recruit new customers and you set an individual key result to make fifty phone calls.
+In Measure What Matters, Doerr provides the following example: Imagine one of your team OKRs is to recruit new customers and you set an individual Key Result to make 50 phone calls.
 Reflecting on the progress made on this OKR can provide lots of insight.
-Let’s say one employee makes 35 calls but most last a few hours and result in eight new customers.
-Another employee can rush through all fifty calls and only land one new customer.
+Let’s say one employee makes 35 calls, but most last a few hours and result in eight new customers.
+Another employee can rush through all 50 calls and only land one new customer.
 Which one was more successful?
-Upon reflection, it becomes clear that the key result should not have prioritized the number of calls made but rather the number of new customers.
+Upon reflection, it becomes clear that the Key Result should not have prioritized the number of calls made, but rather the number of new customers.

 Where can I get more information?